toma63/fixgpx/README.md

 % go test

-## With tests passing, build and install the library
+## with tests passing, build and install the library

 % go build

 % go install

-## build the spplication
+## build the application

 % cd fixgpx